diequisper/HoroscopoApp/README.md

-An application that updates you with the horoscope of the day and general details about your sign according to Western, Chinese and Vedic astrology
+An application that keeps you updated with the horoscope of the day and general details about your sign according to Western, Chinese and Vedic astrology

-Copyright (Year) Your Name
+Copyright (2025) diequisper
 All rights reserved.
 No permission is granted to use, copy, modify, or distribute this code without explicit written consent.